How to Turn Off Ring Camera Recording

 Tap STOP RECORDING to turn it off

 We can set two options on each camera device for each of these modes, so that gives us some control over when particular settings are in effect as well.
-This is especially useful for privacy sensitive devices like the Ring Indoor Cam.
+This is especially useful for privacy sensitive devices like the Ring Indoor Cam or those watching over an entertaining area or pool.

 Per Camera Modes Settings

-Motion Detection - This determines if a Ring camera will be triggered by motion and record an event.
+Motion Detection - This determines if a Ring camera will record motion when trigger by movement.
 By turning this off we can not only prevent motion recording, but it also now disables the camera from taking periodic snapshots for the Timeline view, so it’s effectively off.
 No recording, no notifications, no snapshots.

 Live View - With motion detection off we can still access the live view via the Ring app or Alexa app connected smart screens.
 Unlike other smart cameras, Ring cameras will record the live view session automatically for future reference.
-If we don’t want any recording at all then we need to turn this setting off as well, which will also prevent anyone viewing the camera.
+If we don’t want any video recordings at all then we need to turn this setting off as well, which will also prevent anyone viewing the camera by any means.

 With both of these settings off, the camera will not be able to stream anything in any way.